-We encourage you to seek the support of your Regional Development Australia3 (RDA) Committee for your project.
+During the application phase, we encourage you to seek the support of your nearest Regional Development Australia3 (RDA) Committee for your project.
 Your RDA Committee can:

-- assist you in identifying and developing a strong project proposal which is a priority within your region and will contribute to long term economic growth. - work with you to prepare a competitive application, including supporting documents and evidence.
+- assist you in identifying and developing a strong project proposal which is a priority within your region and will contribute to long term economic growth, or - work with you to prepare a competitive application, including supporting documents and evidence.